 Christopher Tubbs, Ph.D.

-Dr. Christopher Tubbs serves San Diego Zoo Global as a Senior Scientist in Reproductive Sciences.
+Dr. Christopher Tubbs serves San Diego Zoo Global as Associate Director of Reproductive Sciences.
 Chris is interested in how environmental chemicals affect reproduction of endangered species.
 His research focuses on developing in vitro methods to measure interactions between environmental chemicals and the hormone receptors that regulate endocrine function.

 He is currently using this approach in the lab to examine the role of dietary phytoestrogens in the poor reproductive success of captive-born southern white rhinos.
 Another project is investigating contaminants such as DDT and PCBs and how they affect reproduction of coastal-dwelling California condors.